LewisWard/TugOfWarGame/README.md

 ### Who do I talk to? ###

-Lewis Ward, you can send me a message from my website: [http://www.lewis-ward.com/contact.html](Link URL)
+Lewis Ward, you can send me a message from my website: [www.lewis-ward.com/contact](http://www.lewis-ward.com/contact.html)